dev-cafe/autocmake/doc/developers/customizing-modules.rst

 -----------------------------------

-A better solution is to download the CMake modules that you wish you customize to a separate directory and source the customized CMake modules in ``autocmake.cfg``.
+A better solution is to download the CMake modules that you wish you customize to a separate directory (e.g. ``custom/``) and source the customized CMake modules in ``autocmake.cfg``.
 Alternatively you can serve your custom modules from your own http server.

 Create own CMake modules